-Truett McConnell University encompasses a family of godly scholars, staff and students with the mission of fostering a Christian worldview.
+Truett McConnell University encompasses a family of godly scholars, staff, and students with the mission of fostering a Christian worldview.
 Truett McConnell University equips students to fulfill the Great Commission by fostering a Christian worldview through a biblically centered education.
 With a rich heritage dating back more than six decades, the University, proudly affiliated with the Georgia Baptist Convention, is named after famed Southern Baptist preachers George W. Truett and Fernando McConnell and carries forth their vision to share the Good News to the ends of the earth.
 The urgency and passion of that message provides a common foundation within our family, knowing that the hope of salvation is exclusively and solely found within Jesus Christ and His atonement made for all of mankind.

-Today, the University is an accredited institution that offers thirty-seven baccalaureate majors in the fields of Biology, Business, Christian Studies, Criminal Justice, Education, English, Exercise Science, History, Music, Nursing, Psychology, Global Studies, as well as a five master's degrees in Biology, Business, Education, Professional Counseling and Theology.
+Today, the University is an accredited institution that offers forty-one baccalaureate majors in the fields of Biology, Business, Christian Studies, Criminal Justice, Education, English, Exercise Science, History, Music, Nursing, Psychology, Global Studies, as well as seven master's degrees in, Business, Divinity, Education, Global Studies, Professional Counseling, Theology and a Certificate in Biblical Counseling.
 Students choosing Truett McConnell University will be academically challenged by some of the brightest scholars in their respective field of study.
 At the same time, students will be grounded in the Scripture and faithfully nurtured by these same scholars to carry forth a maturing Christian walk.
 Ultimately, the blend between academic excellence and Christian virtue, scholarship on fire, provides the graduate with the greatest ability to succeed in life.